loscoala/goforth/README.md

   ] html
 ;
 ```
-After the `compile test` statement, a C file `main.c` was generated in the `lib` directory and compiled with the GNU C compiler and executed.
+After the `compile test` statement, a C file `main.c` was generated in the `lib` directory and compiled with the C compiler and executed.

 The result is also shown as follows: